Discrete-Time Dynamical Systems

 Readers wanting a refresher for basic mathematical concepts may find [Feldman-2012-OxfordUP] particularly accessible and helpful.
 See chapter 1 for an elementary review of functions.
 Chapters 2 and 5 provide a brief, elementary overview of the concept of function iteration.
 The Wikipedia entry on iterated functions is also a useful resource.

 As a crude rule of thumb, never assume that untested code works as intended.
 Accordingly, computational models typically include tests, which help ensure that the code is working as intended.
 Some programming languages include extensive facilities for testing.
-Software testing is a huge topic that the present course treats in a cursory manner.
+Software testing is a huge topic that the present book treats in a cursory manner.
 Among the many excellent books and articles on how to test and maintain computer software, [Myers-2012-Wiley] and [Jorgensen-2014-CRC] provide good introductions to serious software testing.

 For additional historical details about the MONIAC, see [Bissell-2007-IEEECS].
 [Ng.Wright-2007-RBNZB], and Phillips’s early published description [Phillips-1950-Economica].
 In addition, Part II of [Leeson-2000-CambridgeUP] is devoted to the MONIAC.
 [Colander-2011-EconomiaPolitica] draws lessons from the MONIAC for contemporary macromodeling efforts.
 [Ryder.Cavana_Cavana.etal-2021-Springer] provide a detailed exploration of how to translate knowledge of the MONIAC into a modern system-dynamics formulation.